(1) Why does the Step Plus System refer to reviews at 2, 3 and 4-year intervals?

 If the candidate does share the FPC recommendation with the department, it should be appended to the department letter.
 If the candidate chooses not to share the FPC recommendation with department colleagues, the original FPC recommendation should be appended to the Dean’s recommendation on the non-redelegated action.
 Regardless of whether or not the candidate shares the FPC recommendation with the department, the action needs to be resubmitted as a non-redelegated action.

 (23) An Associate Professor, Step 3 is eligible for promotion to the full rank.
 The choices are 1.0 step, 1.5 steps, 2 steps, no, and abstain.
 What does 1.0-step mean – Associate Professor, Step 4 or full Professor, Step 1?

 In this situation, it will be critical for the department chair to consult with the candidate to discuss advancement options and the merits of the case.
 If both the promotion and merit options are to be considered, the faculty must be informed explicitly whether they are voting on promotion or on a merit.
 If the faculty are voting on a promotion from Associate Professor, Step 3, an increase of 1.0 step would result in a proposed promotion to Professor, Step 1.
 If the faculty do not support a promotion, then a separate vote would need to be recorded on a merit increase.
 Departments may consider designing a special ballot with more options for this situation, so long as its format is consistent with the more typical department ballot.

-(27) An Assistant Professor, Step 5 is up for promotion at year 7.
-One option is normally a lateral promotion to Associate Professor, Step 1.
+(24) An Assistant Professor, Step 5 is up for promotion at year 7.
+One of the options may be lateral promotion to Associate Professor, Step 1.
 How is this indicated on a ballot?

 - 2.0 step promotion (Associate Prof, Step 3)